 Launch the program.
-Click button "+" on the upper left.
+Click button "+ Add" on the upper left.
 A pop-up window will show you all your music downloaded in your iTunes Library.
-Choose the Apple Music that you want to convert and then press OK.
+Choose the Apple Music songs that you want to convert and then press OK.

 After completing the above steps, the final one is clicking the button "Convert".
 Just a few second, it will succeed.

-Click the history button on the upper right.
+Click "Converted".
 Here you can find all the converted songs.
 And you can also directly go to the output folder to find the converted Apple Music.
-Now you can transfer the songs to anywhere you like and listen to them any time with no need to subscibe Apple Music after the three-month free trial.
+Now you can transfer the songs for enjoying anywhere you like and listen to them any time with no need to subscribe to Apple Music after the three-month free trial.

 Convert Spotify Song, Playlist, or Podcast to MP3, AAC, WAV and FLAC.